jacobcons/countdown-timer-dashboard/README.md

 # countdown-timer-dashboard
 Add countdown timers to a dashboard with controls for each one.
-Made in order to play around with vue components, hence why the structure of the project is a little contrived.
+Made in order to play around with vue components and pinia, hence why the structure of the project is a little contrived.

 ## Project Setup